 Urgent Care vs the ER

 For non-life threatening illnesses and injuries, have you wondered “Urgent Care or Emergency Room?”?
-Although urgent care centers are equipped to treat a large variety of health concerns, urgent care centers and not emergency rooms.
+Although urgent care centers are equipped to treat a large variety of health concerns, urgent care centers are not emergency rooms.
 Emergency rooms treat severe, life-threatening conditions, and are open all day, every day.
 Urgent care centers provide care for non-life threatening illnesses and injuries, and are not 24/7 facilities.
 Curious about the difference between urgent care and primary care?
 Learn more »

 Important note: If you are experiencing a medical emergency, call 9-1-1 or go to the nearest emergency room immediately.